zjutcvg/DiffCalib/README.md

 # DiffCalib
-The repository provides code for running inference with the DiffCalib: Reformulating Monocular Camera Calibration as Diffusion-Based Dense Incident Map Generation
+The code will be released soon！